meyuviofficial/AlphaClientServer/README.md

 ## Triggers

 ### How to Trigger the CI/CD deployment?

-Due to the simplicity of this project, it is been configured with _continuos deployment_ instead of _continuos delivery_  Whenever you push any code to the main branch or if any pull requests are created, then the pipeline will be triggered.
+Due to the simplicity of this project, it is been configured with _continuos deployment_ instead of _continuos delivery_.
+Whenever you push any code to the main branch or if any pull requests are created, then the pipeline will be triggered.

-## How to configure the Alpha Client?
+### How to configure the Alpha Client?

 Alpha Server is a REST API and can be triggered either via tool like Postman or the browser.
 The Virtual Machines or nodes won't have these capabilities and so, we have to achieve it via scripting.